rusefi/rusefi_documentation/rusEFI-Quick-Start-PDF.md

 Hook up your rusEFI to your desktop with a cable.
 USB power is sufficient to get your unit running on your bench!

 Launch Tuner Studio Beta and hit 'Create New Project'.
-Pick a name and hit 'Detect'.
+Pick a name and hit 'Detect' for TunerStudio to download the .ini project template matching for your unit from the Internet.

 ![image](https://github.com/rusefi/rusefi/assets/48498823/1612a0d2-182f-4093-b6b0-31f02ec3cfdf)